Shad Gaspard: Return to WWE (2008–2010)

 On the March 31, 2008 episode of Raw, Gaspard and JTG returned to WWE as Cryme Tyme, defeating Lance Cade and Trevor Murdoch.
 Cryme Tyme began working with John Cena on the June 30 episode of Raw, when they helped him interfere during John "Bradshaw" Layfield's (JBL) match.
 The following week, they again appeared together in a backstage segment, when they vandalized JBL's limo.
 After a house show match, Cena confirmed that they had created a faction and announced that it was called Cryme Tyme Cenation (CTC).
 Cryme Tyme also started a feud with the World Tag Team Champions Cody Rhodes and Ted DiBiase, stealing their championship belts for a time, then losing a title match to them at the Unforgiven pay-per-view event.

-On April 15, 2009, Cryme Tyme were drafted to the SmackDown brand as part of the Draft.
-They made their debut on brand on the May 1 episode of SmackDown, hosting a dance contest between Eve Torres and Layla.
-The team made their in-ring debut on the May 22 episode of SmackDown, where they teaming up with John Morrison to defeat The World's Greatest Tag Team and Ricky Ortiz.
+On April 15, 2009, Cryme Tyme was drafted to the SmackDown brand as part of the Draft.
+They made their debut on the brand on the May 1 episode of SmackDown, hosting a dance contest between Eve Torres and Layla.
+The team made their in-ring debut on the May 22 episode of SmackDown, where they teamed up with John Morrison to defeat The World's Greatest Tag Team and Ricky Ortiz.
 On the July 31 episode of SmackDown, Cryme Tyme defeated The Hart Dynasty (David Hart Smith and Tyson Kidd) to become the number one contenders for the Unified WWE Tag Team Championship.
 At SummerSlam, they failed to capture the titles against Jeri-Show (Chris Jericho and Big Show).
-On March 28, 2010, at WrestleMania XXVI, Gaspard competed in a battle royal, with Gaspard and JTG eliminated Luke Gallows, before Gaspard eliminated JTG, and Shad was later eliminated by William Regal.
+On March 28, 2010, at WrestleMania XXVI, Gaspard competed in a battle royal, with Gaspard and JTG eliminated Luke Gallows, before Gaspard eliminated JTG, and Shad was later eliminating by William Regal.

 On the April 2 episode of SmackDown, after Cryme Tyme lost a match, Gaspard attacked JTG, thus turning heel and disbanding Cryme Tyme in the process.
 The next week on SmackDown, Gaspard taunted JTG by showing footage of the attack, and JTG attempted to attack him, but was laid out by Gaspard.
 The following week, after JTG's match against Caylen Croft, Gaspard attacked JTG, but was eventually fought off.
 On the April 22 episode of WWE Superstars, Gaspard, now sporting a new attire and a new theme song, defeated Goldust.
 Their feud led to a strap match at Extreme Rules, which JTG won.
 The two faced off again on the May 6 episode of Superstars, where Gaspard was victorious, thus ending their feud.
 Gaspard made his final television appearance on the May 14 episode of SmackDown, where he defeated Jesse Guyver.
 On November 19, 2010, he was released from his WWE contract.